dynatrace-ace-services/plugin-system_commands/windows/Readme.md

 ## Lab 3 - status_ko_ok_on_message

-Test the script
+Test the script several times

      C:\ProgramData\dynatrace\oneagent\scripts\scriptwindows.bat

-Apply the config with the appropriate configuration on pattern and message:
+Apply the config with the appropriate configuration for "pattern" and "message":

     {
      "metricname" : "demo status on message",